Staff: Head Start National Center on Program Management & Fiscal Operations

 Coordinator, Fiscal Consultant Initiative (FCI)

-Brittany Wolcott previously worked as a development associate for Eaglebrook School, where she maintained the donor database, supported the annual fund and capital campaigns, and developed relationships with key constituents.
-She also worked for several years as the business manager at the UMass Library where she developed a working knowledge of UMass practices and systems.
-Ms. Wolcott also volunteers as regional director for SheJumps, a non-profit organization dedicated to increasing female participation in the outdoors.
+Brittany Wolcott was previously the finance and program manager for the institute's Nonprofit Funding and Fiscal Solutions where she managed the business unit’s finances as well as worked for the Head Start National Center for Program Management and Fiscal Operations.
+Ms. Wolcott has over 10 years in finance management and five years in project management.
+Before coming to the institute, she also worked for several years at the UMass Library as the library business manager where she developed a working knowledge of UMass practices and systems.
+Outside of her work with the Institute, Mrs. Wolcott also volunteers as regional director for SheJumps, a non-profit organization dedicated to increasing female participation in the outdoors.

 Mrs. Wolcott earned a master’s in resource administration and management from the University of New Hampshire and a bachelor’s in business from Champlain College.

 Erin Zapata-Christie previously worked for the Tennessee Department of Education in project management and content development.
 She also has experience working with early childhood programs through New York City’s Pre-K for All initiative, the National Institute for Early Education Research, and Hunter College.

 She holds a master’s in child development from Tufts University and a bachelor’s in anthropology from Mount Holyoke College.